Derivatives data,

 What is SupaGamma?

-SupaGamma is a historical data platform for Polymarket prediction markets.
-We continuously archive orderbook snapshots and on-chain trade data so you can backtest strategies, build models, and conduct research.
+SupaGamma is a derivatives data marketplace.
+We provide institutional-grade historical data across prediction markets (Polymarket, Kalshi) and crypto derivatives (Deribit options and futures, Lyra on-chain options) — continuously archived trades, orderbook snapshots, and greeks so you can backtest strategies, build models, and conduct research.

 How do I access the data?

 Sign up, generate an API key, and start downloading via our REST API.
-We support CSV and JSON export formats.
+We support CSV, Parquet, and JSON export formats.
 Use any HTTP client — Python, JavaScript, curl, or any language that can make HTTP requests.

 What data do you provide?